m-bouville/predict_elec/README.md

   - Operational evaluation and comparison (RMSE, MAE, bias) implicitly target the conditional mean.
   - Using `q50` as a point forecast mixes these two objectives and can lead to persistent bias.
   - The Transformer is simultaneously responsible for learning uncertainty structure (quantiles) and producing a usable point forecast; any change improving point RMSE can degrade quantile calibration (and vice versa).

-- **No learned combination of predictors**
-  - The meta-model is less powerful than it could be: LR, RF and NN outputs are statically with a simple linear regression.
-  - A learned meta-learner would allow nonlinear bias correction, make weights regime-dependent and improve robustness across seasons and extreme events.

 - **Remote prdiction**
   - The model currently predicts _h_ to _h_ + 24: it must be allowed to skip the first 12 hours in validation -- run from _h_ to _h_ + 36 but vaidate on _h_ + 12 to _h_ + 36 only.